Skip to main content

 • image/webp

-• Maximum uploaded face image size: 1 MB
+• Maximum real input image size: 1 MB

 4. Request Example